Church history can be a journey through doctrinal

 1796 - Scottish and Glasgow Missionary Societies established.
 In India, Johann Philipp

-Fabricius finished translating entire Bible into Tamil
+Fabricius finished translating the entire Bible into Tamil

 1797 - Netherlands Missionary Society formed.
 The Duff, carrying 37 lay and pastoral